amarrella/blog/site/posts/kubernetes-webhooks.md

 ```
 If you will be using the template provided in the section below, we will load the certificates there.

-Fourth, you can write the webhook logic.
+Fourth, you can *write the webhook logic*.
 Depending on whether you are writing a validating or a mutating webhook, the library exposes two different functions: `mutatingWebhook` and `validatingWebhook`.
 The logic is similar for both, you parse a request, write a handler for it returning either an error (of type `Status`) or a `Allowed`/`Patch` (see http://jsonpatch.com/ for information on how to write the patch).

 For example, if you want to write a mutating webhook that adds a toleration to your pods, you should define the Toleration type:
 ```haskell